 Cancer treatment usually involves more than one type of therapy, which can be given at the same time or one at a time.
 That makes it difficult to compare one treatment to another.

 Some factors can determine your options for treatment.
 These can include:

 - stage at diagnosis

 - how well you tolerate certain treatments

-When it comes to BCG, it’s usually done following TURBT in early stage bladder cancer.
 BCG treatment may result in fewer side effects than systemic chemotherapy, which affects your entire body.
+It may also r

 Each type of treatment has potential benefits and side effects to consider.
-Your doctor will help you work through your options and decide on the best treatment for you.
+A doctor can explain your options and help you decide on the best treatment for you.

 BCG has been used to treat noninvasive bladder cancer for a long time.
 It’s an effective way to get your own immune system to attack the cancer cells in your bladder without harming other tissues and organs.
 It’s generally well-tolerated.

 Health professionals often use 5-year survival rate as a measure of a disease’s outlook.
 It refers to the percentage of people with the disease that are still alive at least 5 years after their diagnosis.

 5-year relative survival rate is another commonly used term.
 This is a measure of how many people with the disease are alive five years later compared to people without the disease.